CI-CMG/exb-widgets/dsc-feature-counts/README.md

 ## TODO

-* panel should scroll when table overflows window
 * provide choices for grouped counts, e.g. taxon, dataset, etc.
 * set map/feature service URL in settings panel
 * option to calculate stats client-side (from featurelayer) or server-side